-- 1. change the date it will receive and open electronic bids to purchase the Bonds; - 2. increase or decrease the principal amount of the First Series A Bonds, the First Series B Bonds, or both Bonds being offered; - 3. adjust the respective par amounts of the First Series A Bonds and the First Series B Bonds based on prevailing market conditions at the time of the sale of the Bonds, including without limitation, the reallocation of serial maturities of the First Series A Bonds and the First Series B Bonds as between such two series;
+- 1. Change the date or time it will receive and open electronic bids to purchase the Second Series B Bonds: - 2. increase or decrease the principal amount of the Second Series B Bonds; - 3. adjust the respective par amounts of the Second Series A Bonds based on prevailing market conditions at the time of the sale of the Bonds, including without limitation, the reallocation of serial maturities of the Second Series A Bonds and the Second Series B Bonds as between such two series; - 4. determine whether the Second Series B Bonds will be issued as federally taxable Build America Bonds or as tax exempt Bonds based on prevailing market conditions at the time of sale of the Second Series B Bonds; and, - 5. determine the appropriate redemption provisions relative to the Second Series B Bonds based on prevailing market conditions at the time of the sale of the Second Series B Bonds.